, , , , , ,

 Updated: 10th February 2024

-My fellow island invaders were nowhere to be seen.
+My fellow island invaders are nowhere to be seen.

 Wading across the waters to Castaway Island after jumping off the fishing boat